incodehq/incode-platform/README.md

 isis-wicket-excel
 =================

-Integrating [Apache Isis](http://isis/apache.org)' Wicket Viewer, to allow a collection of entities to be downloaded as an Excel spreadsheet (using [Apache POI](http://poi.apache.org)).
+Integrates with [Apache Isis](http://isis/apache.org)' Wicket Viewer, to allow a collection of entities to be downloaded as an Excel spreadsheet (using [Apache POI](http://poi.apache.org)).

 ### Usage